SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool.md

 pbt deploy --path /path/to/your/prophecy_project/ --release-version 1.0 --project-id 10 --dependent-projects-path /path/to/dependent/prophecy/projects
 ```

-The `deploy` command also supports an advanced option `--fabric-ids` ( comma separated if more than one ), if there is a need to only deploy Jobs associated with certain fabric-ids,
+The `deploy` command also supports an advanced option `--fabric-ids` ( comma separated if more than one ), if there is a need to only deploy Jobs associated with certain Fabric ids,
-you can find the fabric id in your prophecy metadata page.
+you can find the Fabric id in your Prophecy metadata page.
-following command will filter out and only deploy the jobs associated with given fabric ids.
+following command will filter out and only deploy the jobs associated with given Fabric ids.
 Example deploy:

 ```shell
 pbt deploy --fabric-ids 647,1527 --path /path/to/your/prophecy_project/
 ```

 Sample output:

 ```shell
 Project name: HelloWorld
 Found 2 jobs: ashish-TestJob2, ashish-TestJob